- By Gina Shanks

 How National Trivia Day came about isn’t entirely known, there are some speculations, as well as known facts, that are believed to have helped bring about its existence.
 One of the speculations is that the day was created by a man named Robert L. Birch.
 He wanted to “raise awareness of how trivia contributes to the development of human curiosity”.
 Whether or not this is true is not entirely known.

 Think you’re a trivia wiz?
-Then why not put you and your groups knowledge to the test with our Game Show Mania or Game Show Feud!
-We provide state-of-the-art podiums, microphones, extra-large buttons, scoring and real game-like visuals and sound effects.
+Then why not put your group’s knowledge to the test with our Survey Says Game Show!
+We provide state-of-the-art podiums, microphones, extra-large buttons, scoring, and real game-like visuals and sound effects.
 We even have multiple buzzers to ensure that everyone in your group is fully engaged!
 With questions that range from World History, to Pop Culture there will surely be something for everyone!